 When you improve your posture, you protect your muscles, joints and ligaments from excess strain.
 Your spine is less prone to injury from everyday activities when it is supported by muscles that enable excellent posture.
 You are also less likely to suffer injuries when bending and twisting if you hold your body in proper alignment.
 Good posture also decreases the risk of falling.

-The following exercises are easy to perform, and you can do them anywhere and at any time.
+The following exercises are easy to perform, and you can do them anywhere, at any time, and as often as you would like.

 Note: Some people have a tendency to hold their breath and push their stomach outward when doing certain movements.
 Concentrate on breathing deeply while holding your stomach in.

 Sit in a chair, on a couch, or at the edge of your bed.
 You might consider sitting on an exercise ball to engage other muscles.
 Place your feet flat on the floor, and straighten your back while allowing your shoulders to roll slightly backwards.
 Raise your shoulders up toward your ears while taking a deep breath.
 This motion comes entirely from your shoulders.
-Hold your shoulders up for a moment, and then slowly release them back to your starting position while exhaling on the way down.
+Hold your shoulders up for 30-60 seconds, and then slowly release while rolling them back to the starting position, exhaling on the way down.

-This is a one of those great exercises to improve posture that you can perform during television commercials, while riding in the passenger seat of a car, or if you're passing time in a waiting room.
+This is a one of those great exercises to improve posture that you can perform almost anywhere.
 It doesn’t take much effort, but it can make a significant difference if you do it consistently over a long period of time.

 This exercise helps to straighten your back and drop your shoulders into proper alignment.
 It also strengthens and stretches your shoulder blades and back muscles so that your spine is well supported.